CSCI-KNOX/CSCI-3753-PA0/README.md

 You will need the following materials:

 1. Pi 3
-2. A 8 GB mini SD card
+2. A 8 GB (or 16 GB) micro SD card
-3. A SD to mini SD adapter (if you don't have one, borrow one from your TA)
+3. A micro SD to SD adapter (or micro SD to USB adapter)
 4. A computer that has a SD card reader or a USB to SD card reader adapter

-> **NOTE:** Pi2 can be used but a wired connect is needed at all times!
+## Step 1: Download image from Raspberry Pi Website

+We will be using a command line only version of Linux called Raspian Lite.
+Download the zip file from [Raspian Lite](https://www.raspberrypi.org/downloads/raspbian/).

+Extract the image file (\*.img) from the zipped file.
+We are now ready to install the operating system on the SD card.

+Raspbian is the Raspberry Pi Foundation’s official supported operating system.
+You can download the image below and follow their [installation guide]( https://www.raspberrypi.org/documentation/installation/installing-images/README.md) or you can follow our step by step instructions listed below.

-## Step 1: Writing image to SD card
+## Step 2: Writing image to SD card

+> **NOTE:** Make sure you don't have any important data on your SD card.
+After this process the SD will be wiped.

 We will cover two ways to write the image to a SD card.
 One method is to use Etcher, a tool that allows you to flash OS images to SD cards.
 Etcher works on Windows, MacOS, and Linux.
-The other is a more advance way using the command line (CLI) on a Linux system.
+The other is a more advance way using the command line (CLI) on a MacOS or Linux  system.
 First we will cover Etcher, then the more advanced `dd` command.

-> **NOTE:** If you are using Windows or MacOS you have to use Etcher.

 ## Step 2a: Using Etcher (Easy method)